 "You know, it's funny how often a person's sharp tongue can end up cutting their own throat."

-The Originals; S02E05
+The Originals, S02E05

-A stranger in a strange land.
+I was a stranger in a strange land.

 I was alive.

-Even from the water there was no mistaking it; the city a heady blend of modern architecture and old-style Southern influence.
+Even from the water there was no mistaking it.
+New Orleans, Louisiana.
+The city a heady blend of modern architecture and old-style Southern influence.
 A jewel in the darkness.

 I leaned on the rail of the ferry, letting the night wind blow through my hair.
 No one seemed to notice, or care, that I hadn't boarded with the other tourists.
-The ferry chugging laboriously across the width of the Mississippi, the water, ink black, frothing at the stern.
+The ferry chugging laboriously across the width of the Mississippi river, the water, ink black, frothing at the stern.

 A stranger in a strange land . . .

 The vote had come back nearly unanimous for LA and the chance to meet a celebrity.
 Pity.
 There was history here, but more than that; a tangible magic.
-Nothing like what I carried with me, but still – just the barest whisper of . . . maybe . . .
+Nothing like what I carried with me now, but still – just the barest whisper of . . . maybe . . .

 I didn't have to wonder.